joagre/ratatoskr/README.md

 ## Introduction

 <img src="doc/satie.png" style="width: 3em; height: auto;" align="left">
-Satie is a functional scripting language optimized for text editing applications, offering efficient large text buffer management with lazy loading capabilities for extensive texts, alongside a suite of features for effective handling of any-sized text files.
+Satie is a concurrent oriented and pure functional scripting language optimized for text editing applications, offering efficient large text buffer management with lazy loading capabilities for extensive texts, alongside a suite of features for effective handling of any-sized text files.

 In addition to powering versatile text editing applications, Satie is also suitable as an end-user scripting language, ideal for writing